lttlrck/Hookster/README.md

 Why?
 I wanted to power off my Bass Shaker amps, Belt Tensioner power supply, VR headset and lighthouses when I stop playing.
 Sometimes I forget.
 I don't want to turn them on automatically, but the option is there with TelemetryActive.

 So I configure an event on TelemetryIdle.
-It runs a ShellMacro that uses curl to sent an HTTP request to turn off a Shelly Power Plus Outlet :-)
+It runs a ShellMacro that uses curl to send an HTTP request to turn off a Shelly Power Plus Outlet :-)

 It was hacked together, very simple, but maybe it is useful to others.